-Rebecca is a National Geographic Explorer who works in Peru and Canada on projects related to environmental and physical health.
+Rebecca is a National Geographic Explorer who works in Peru and Canada on projects related to health, food, and the environmental.

 Rebecca has received both a Young Explorer and Early Career grant from the National Geographic Society.
 Her previous work looked at how perceptions of health and well-being relate to spiritual beliefs in the Amazon, and what this means for the design of health interventions that are inclusive of all belief systems.